-Fractures, Sprains, and Strains Treatment Questions and Answers
+Fractures, Sprains, and Strains Treatment Specialist Q&A

-If you or a loved one has a minor injury like a minor fracture, then you’ll want to have it x-rayed, diagnosed and treated quickly and properly.
+If you or a loved one has a minor injury like a minor fracture, then you’ll want to have it x-rayed, diagnosed, and treated quickly and properly.
 Otherwise, the injury can worsen and become more serious.
 For minor emergencies like these, urgent care is more than just a convenience, it’s a necessity.

 PrimeHealth Urgent Care provides fractures, sprains, and strains medical services in Parrish, FL.
 If you live in the area or surrounding areas, then come right to us if you or someone you love needs quick care for a minor injury.